 Los Caballo Mixteco: Leather shop with cool cowboy belts stuff like that.
 The shop is close to the main markets.

 Ex Hacienda Guadalupe: Visit Raul and see his wonderful project Oaxifornia with artisans all around Oaxaca.
-He and his partner took over a beautiful hacienda outside of Oaxaca City and turned it into a very small boutique hotel of the unusual kind, full of creativity and love for detail - very very much up the HIITU alley!
+He and his partner took over a beautiful hacienda outside of Oaxaca City and turned it into a very small boutique hotel and event location of the unusual kind, full of creativity and love for detail - very very much up the HIITU alley!